oxu2/BodyFatCalculator/README.md

 ![Drag Racing](/image/ShinyPreview.png)

 ## Acknowledgements
-This project is a course project of STAT 628 Fall 2021 UW-Madison, supervised by Prof.Hyunseung Kang.
+This project is a project of STAT 628 Fall 2021 UW-Madison, supervised by Prof.Hyunseung Kang.

 ## Contributors